OpenZeppelin/rust-contracts-stylus/GUIDELINES.md

 Use `unwrap` only in either of three circumstances:

-- Based on manual static anaylsis, you've concluded that it's impossible for the code to panic; so unwrapping is _safe_.
+- Based on manual static analysis, you've concluded that it's impossible for the code to panic; so unwrapping is _safe_.
 An example would be:

 ```rust